Last updated on September 6th, 2022 -

 As your business grows, you can start including HS codes beyond the six-digits for your major markets.
 A great place to start would be the European Union.
 The EU shares the same harmonized system so one eight to ten-digit code would apply to nearly 30 countries.

 As you start classifying your product, you may be met with more than one classification that is a potential fit for your product or have a hard time finding a code that even matches your product.
 This isn’t an exact science, so you’ll just need to use your best judgment.
 Also, there’s no shame in asking for expert advice if things get too difficult.

 Don’t let HS codes stop you from growing.

-HS codes are an important component of cross-border ecommerce, but it shouldn’t be a stumbling block to taking your business global.
+HS codes are an important component of cross-border ecommerce, but they shouldn’t be a stumbling block to taking your business global.
 How and when you decide to assign HS codes to your products is up to you, and the level of effort required varies greatly from merchant to merchant, depending on the type of product and number of SKUs that you sell.
-It’s better to get your feet wet by selling and shipping your products without HS codes then to not go global at all.
+It’s better to get your feet wet by selling and shipping your products without HS codes than to not go global at all.

 As your international business grows, you’ll be able to easily justify the resources needed to start classifying your products.
 Zonos Classify can automagically generate HS codes for your entire product catalog.
 Harmonized tariff schedule (HTS) codes are included.

 Want to learn more about the many cross-border technology products offered by Zonos to help you with your international ecommerce?

 We have plugins, APIs, and tools that allow you to show and collect total landed cost at checkout, optimize your website for international shoppers, and stay globally compliant.